 Taste of Thailand

 Starting down the far end of Croydon Road, the eye-catching Bua Thai brings a taste of Thailand 7,257 miles around the globe to Caterham Valley – and you can’t miss it with its elaborate red and gold entrance!

 A few steps down Croydon Road, you can enjoy café culture at both Sweet & Savoury Waffles and Caffe Bambino.
 While the former is best known for its delicious Italian gelato and, you’ve guessed it, its fresh, batter-based creations, the latter is a top spot for a laid back light lunch, a fruity smoothie or possibly an ice cold beer, depending on the time of the day.
 Elsewhere in town there are Pop Inn Café and Caterham Café, where you can grab a slap up traditional full English breakfast.

 Next, we head straight into Mediterranean sun-drenched menus with Pizza Express and Casa Lola promoting friendly Euro relations right next door to each other.
 You don’t need us to tell you what the ever-popular and family friendly Pizza Express specialises in, but many refer to Casa Lola as a bit of a hidden Surrey gem – it’s an independent tapas restaurant that’s perfect for getting the party started with its sangria selection.

 Coffee and cake

-If you’re in a coffee and cake mood, also check out the upstairs area of Costa Coffee, which offers blue sky views into the Surrey Hills Area of Outstanding Natural Beauty and North Downs; Caffè Nero and their cappuccinos; and Colairo’s, right next to Caterham train station – even if you’re not going off on your travels, it’s a great spot to catch up with friends over one of their delicious espressos.
+If you’re in a coffee and cake mood, also check out the upstairs area of Costa Coffee, which offers blue sky views into the Surrey Hills Area of Outstanding Natural Beauty and North Downs; or perhaps Caffè Nero and their delicious cappuccinos and chai lattes.

 Spice of life